- Do other southeastern communities have mountain bike trails?

 Where will the parking area be and what facilities will it have?

-It will be a very basic gravel parking lot, and will ideally be broken up into smaller pockets of parking that more naturally fit within the landscape (think some of the parking areas at Callaway Gardens).
-It will likely contain portable toilets (with wooden structures built around them for aesthetics), which will be used instead of actual restrooms for a variety of reasons, including cost.
+It will be a very basic gravel parking lot, It will likely contain portable toilets (with wooden structures built around them for aesthetics), which will be used instead of actual restrooms for a variety of reasons, including cost.

 The importance of having sufficient parking is widely recognized and will be a point of emphasis.